 - Security deposit payments: Your landlord uses your security deposit toward the overdue rent.

-Step 3: Find Local Help and Assistance
+Find Local Assistance

 There’s also Fannie Mae’s Disaster Recovery Program, which offers housing counseling and can connect you with additional federal and state resources that can help.
 Fannie Mae’s recovery experts can also help you better communicate with your landlord.

-|Fannie Mae Disaster Recovery program||Housing counseling, federal and state housing assistance information, support in tenant-landlord communications|
+|Fannie Mae Disaster Recovery||Housing counseling, federal and state housing assistance information, support in tenant-landlord communications|

 |State-by-state housing and rental programs||Varies by state|